GjorgievFilip/Quantum-Computers/ProjectDescription.md

 ## Ausgangssituation / Problemstellung / Vorgeschichte

 ### Englisch:
-Spacer is tipically a topic of general interest among People.
+Space is tipically a topic of general interest among People.
 It´s alo a mutual topic of interest ofours.